L0veBirbsAREReal/EmailContactListToolNoSPAM/README.md

 https://www.youtube.com/watch?v=S9Uhr7RhyiM

-This should make this a lot easier to understand, Instead of using the inbox just scoll on the left side of your gmail to the "contact" filter tag/folder for you important phone/google contact via their filtered emails and just completely bypass the inbox totally and utterly as this just wastes too much time manually adding labels to each email and filtering each time when you can just filter search with once with the filter tool they never fixed...
+This should make this ALL alot easier to understand..
+Instead of using the inbox just scroll on the left side of your gmail to the "contact" filter tag/folder for you important phone/google contact via their filtered emails and just completely bypass the inbox totally and utterly as this just wastes too much time manually adding labels to each email and filtering each time when you can just filter search with once with the filter tool they never fixed...

 	search mail with